Call: (716) 375-2164

 Please consult the following videos for assistance with using Noodletools:

-Please allow at least two weeks for materials to be received, since another library needs to retrieve and send or scan an item.
+Please allow at least two weeks for physical materials to be received, since another library needs to retrieve and send or scan an item.
+Articles are received much more quickly, because they are sent electronically.

 You can find out the current hours for the library by checking the info on the left-hand side of the home page.
-You might want to know when the library is open if you want to call and speak with a reference librarian in person, for example.
+Even if you are an online student, you might want to know when the library is open if you want to call and speak with a reference librarian in person, for example.

 You can find a listing of library staff members and their contact information by using the Library Staff Directory link.